twala-io/twala/README.md

 # Twala Node.js Library

-A lightweight Node.js library for Twala API to provide convenient access and utilities for applications written in server-side JavaScript.
+The official Node.js library for Twala API to provide convenient access and utilities for applications written in server-side JavaScript.